 Hell (“Inferno”) is – obviously – the best part.
 Each sin gets its own “circle”, and some particularly brutal form of poetic justice.
 My favourite one was the fortune tellers forced to walk around with their heads fixed on backwards.
 According to Dante, they’re unable to see what is ahead for all eternity, because that’s what they’d tried to do as mortals.
 Burn!

-I think, secretly, the reason that everyone loves Inferno so much is that traversing through Hell gives Dante ample opportunity to just hang shit on everyone who had pissed him off in his life.
+I think, secretly, the reason that everyone loves Inferno so much is that traversing through Hell gives Dante ample opportunity to hang shit on everyone who pissed him off in real life.
 It’s proof that humans haven’t changed that much in the last 700 years, we’re all just petty sacks of shit.
-The (many) footnotes give helpful insights as to what Roberto Luigi or whoever did to piss Dante off so much that he stuck him in the third circle of Hell.
+The (many) footnotes give helpful insights as to what Roberto Luigi or whoever did to annoy Dante so much that he stuck him in the third circle of Hell.
 Good on Dante, I say!
 If people wanted you to write nice things about them, they should have treated you better.